 It is also a ‘Blue Flag’ beach, which means it is extremely family friendly – when you combine that with the great swells of tide, it is perfect for teaching kids how to learn to surf without concern.
 The beach itself is not the only attraction that St. Ives has to offer as it is also host to the famous Tate Gallery, which displays British and contemporary modern art.

-My only problem with the beach itself is actually its popularity, which means it gets very crowded and therefore may not be the best choice for those that are looking for a calm stretch of shore to unwind on.
+The only problem with the beach itself is actually its popularity, which means it gets very crowded and therefore may not be the best choice for those who are looking for a calm stretch of shore on which to unwind.

 Praa Sands (Near Helston)

 Praa Sands differentiates itself from the other beaches by offering unrivalled coastal paths and views.
 Many visitors begin their journey in the small harbour of Porthleven, and walk the coastal path to the beach.
 This walk offers spectacular views of seas, cliffs and rocks.

 Praa Sands is widely regarded as a place for expert surfers.
 Beginners may be better off trying other beaches that produce less powerful waves and boast less rocky terrain.
 It’s not necessarily a family beach as it is more oriented towards experts than newcomers; the tides are often very powerful and the beach fairly rocky.